arturmamedov/w-pricelist/README.md

 For last edit the `master.layout` and instead of integrated `{{{ html.datepicker }}}` insert the partials `{{> withDatepicker }}`

 After if you wont to add other datepicker then the uxsolution/bootstrap-datepicker use the requirejs shim config, and work on initDatepicker() method.

+---

+### Build (for custom build)
+Maybe you decide to remove some packages from main.js (in example bootstrap.js that are yet included in most sites)

+JS - Build with requirejs: `r.js.cmd -o app.build.js`

+CSS - Build with Grunt: `grunt`